scoresvideos

 • Sustainable blockchain solutions focus on energy-efficient consensus algorithms and renewable energy sources

-• Examples: in Ethereum 2.0, in EOS, in private blockchains
+• Examples: Proof-of-Stake (PoS) in Ethereum 2.0, Delegated Proof-of-Stake (DPoS) in EOS, Proof-of-Authority (PoA) in private blockchains

 • Encourages the use of renewable energy for mining operations and explores carbon offset mechanisms